bitacode/Movie-Reviews-Sentiment-Classification-Fine-Tuned-BERT-CNN/README.md

 - Cosine Similarity for semantic search experiments.

 For comparative purposes, the repository also includes:
-- Collaborative filtering using Support Vector Decomposition (SVD).
+- Collaborative filtering using Singular Value Decomposition (SVD).

 In future work, we aim to expand into multi-modal approaches, leveraging MobileNetV2 for movie poster classification.
 This repository provides annotated datasets, experiment scripts, and pre-trained models to facilitate replication and further exploration